-Will affective computing influence e-commerce
+Will affective computing influence e-commerce?

 Imagine machines, that could read human emotions.
 They would tell you if you are sad, disgusted or joyful, and what’s more important — they would give the same kind of feedback about your clients.
 Their reaction to the product would be instant and measured by machines.
 But, are we talking about close-future, or do interfaces like that really exist?

 Affective computing is a term developed by Rosalind Picard — MIT professor, but also founder of startups like Affectiva and Empatica.
-Generally, algorithms and programmes can work two ways — either read emotions from human facial expressions, voice recognition, skin temperature, pulse or can pretend to have empathy and once they have recognised an emotion, give a feedback that would act upon the user.
-That means chatbots, that say “I’m sorry” and actually mean it.
+Generally, algorithms and programmes can work two ways — either read emotions from human facial expressions, voice recognition, skin temperature, pulse or can pretend to have empathy and once they have recognized an emotion, give a feedback that would act upon the user.
+That means chat bots, that say “I’m sorry” and actually mean it.
 Sensors can capture data on the state of your behaviour, mimic expressions and alternate a response based on that data.
-That’s the idea behind startups like Affectiva — they measure emotions in human behaviour, and can be used in product testing, checking websites design or e-commerce experience…
+That’s the idea behind startups like Affectiva — they measure emotions in human actions, and can be used in product testing, checking websites design or e-commerce experience…

 Coming to e-commerce: from the beginning — the offer, marketing advertising or store’s design, can be measured by algorithms, that track emotions.
 It’s still cheaper to run tests and questionnaires, asking about the feelings towards an offer, but we can imagine cameras, that wouldn’t need the permission to measure expressions, running on each and every computer — mass information like that would be preceded by marketing specialists & product development teams.
 The second way of using affective computing, could apply to all the automated communication tools, that would send information, asking about the state of being interested in the offer — a response that would relate to the state of emotion would be much more efficient than a regular chat bot.